sunnySKL/sunnySKL.github.io/_portfolio/portfolio-2.md

 ## Key Features:
-Role-Based Dashboards:Each user role has its own secure dashboard:
+Role-Based Dashboards: Each user role has its own secure dashboard:

 Admins can manage users, inventory, reports, and system settings.